LeiBAI/AGCRN/readme.md

 To replicate the results in PEMSD4 and PEMSD8 datasets, you can run the the codes in the "model" folder directly.
-If you want to use the model for your own datasets, please load your dataset by revising "load_dataset" in the "lib" folder and tuning the learning rate (gradient norm can be used to facilitate the training).
+If you want to use the model for your own datasets, please load your dataset by revising "load_dataset" in the "lib" folder and remember tuning the learning rate (gradient norm can be used to facilitate the training).

 Please cite our work if you find useful.